-For me, it started a late night out, now many years ago.
+For me, it all started a late summer night out with my friends.

 I was just beginning my journey of self-development.
 I was especially concerned about my lack of experience with girls: I had never even kissed a girl.

 I always felt like that was something I had to hide and make sure nobody knew about.
-I worried a lot what others would think of me if they knew.
+I worried about what others would think of me if they knew.

 But this night was different.